zuozhenggh/learning-library/security-library/database/data-safe/register-autonomous-database/register-autonomous-database.md

 - View the list of registered target databases from the Oracle Data Safe service page in the Oracle Cloud Infrastructure Console

 ### Prerequisites

-Before starting, be sure the following prerequisites are completed:
+Before starting, be sure that you have completed the following prerequisite tasks:

-- You have an Oracle Cloud account.
+- You obtained an Oracle Cloud account and signed in to the Oracle Cloud Infrastructure Console.
+If not, see [Getting Started](?lab=getting-started).
-- Your environment is prepared.
+- You prepared your environment for this workshop.
 If not, see [Prepare Your Environment](?lab=prepare-environment).
-- You are signed in to the Oracle Cloud Infrastructure Console.
-If not, see [Getting Started](?lab=getting-started).

 ### Assumptions